Organica-Ai-Solutions/NIS_Protocol/examples/enhanced_memory_example/README.md

 # NIS Protocol Enhanced Memory Example

-This example demonstrates the capabilities of the EnhancedMemoryAgent, which provides advanced memory management features including semantic search, memory organization, and forgetting mechanisms inspired by cognitive architectures.
+This example demonstrates the capabilities of the EnhancedMemoryAgent, which provides comprehensive memory management features including semantic search, memory organization, and forgetting mechanisms inspired by cognitive architectures.

 ## Features Demonstrated